 Building a balanced portfolio has never been more important for SMSF trustees – and with exchange traded funds it has never been easier.

-The BetaShares/Investment Trends ETF Report found that the number of SMSFs holding ETFs has grown from 76,000 in 2014 to 83,000 in 2015.
-We expect that number to continue climbing as SMSFs increasingly learn about the benefits of investing via ETFs.
+The BetaShares/Investment Trends ETF Report found that the number of SMSFs holding ETFs has grown from 83,000 in 2015 to 100,000 in 2016.
+We expect that number to continue to climb as SMSFs increasingly learn about the benefits of investing via ETFs.

 BetaShares provides a range of Funds that allow SMSF trustees to: